riceissa/issarice.com/pages/information-for-high-school-students.md

 (There are obviously creative ways to provide value even with a sport, e.g. by recording it and therefore providing entertainment even after one has stopped playing, or by having instilled in one a sense of discipline in maintaining one's health[^otherways].)

 [^otherways]: Though with this, it's always possible *without* spending all the time on a sport.

+I'm probably unusual in thinking that *in moderate amounts of each* recreational drug use is probably more useful than sports.

 # Thinking about careers